anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 # Epiphany {#epiphany}

-Although the Sundays are the Sundays _of_ Epiphany, if Epiphany falls on a Sunday, the readings are moved to the following week.
-In other words, the readings for Epiphany N are used on the Nth Sunday _after_ Epiphany (as in the RCL).
+Although the Sundays are the Sundays _of_ Epiphany, if the Epiphany falls on a Sunday, the readings are moved to the following week.
+In other words, the readings for Epiphany N are used on the Nth Sunday _after_ the Epiphany (as in the RCL).

-Note that the RCL considers the 'Season of Epiphany' to be part of 'Ordinary Time', and to cover the whole period between Epiphany and Lent.
+Note that the RCL considers the 'Season of Epiphany' to be part of 'Ordinary Time', and to cover the whole period between the Epiphany and Lent.

 ## The Epiphany

-May be celebrated on the Sunday between 2 and 8 January.
+May be celebrated on the Sunday between 2 and 8 January (the second Sunday _after_ Christmas).

 Years A, B and C